 Information on Australia’s military contribution to Resolute Support mission and Afghanistan can be found on the Department of Defence website.

 As Chair of the United Nations Security Council (UNSC) 1988 Taliban Sanctions Committee until December 2014, Australia enabled the Security Council to prosecute the Taliban sanctions regime, and by doing so facilitated the peace and reconciliation process in Afghanistan.
 Australia led the UNSC resolution which welcomed the Resolute Support mission in December 2014.

 The United Nations Assistance Mission in Afghanistan (UNAMA) is a political mission established by the UNSC in March 2002 at the request of the Government of Afghanistan.
 UNAMA and its Special Representative lead and coordinate international civilian efforts in assisting Afghanistan, guided by the principle of reinforcing Afghan sovereignty, leadership and ownership.
-UNAMA works with the Government of Afghanistan and supports the process of peace and reconciliation; monitors and promotes human rights and the protection of civilians in armed conflict; promotes good governance; and encourages regional coordination [of assistance – or of what?].
+UNAMA works with the Government of Afghanistan and supports the process of peace and reconciliation; monitors and promotes human rights and the protection of civilians in armed conflict; promotes good governance; and encourages regional coordination.

 Australia and Afghanistan share a friendly and long-standing relationship.
 Afghanistan-Australia relations can be traced back to the 1860s when Afghan cameleers came to Australia.
 For half a century, the cameleers played a crucial role in the exploration and development of the Australian outback, ferrying supplies across the continent.
 The Adelaide to Darwin train, the Ghan, is named in their honour.
 The next wave of Afghan migration to Australia followed the Soviet Union’s occupation of Afghanistan when thousands fled their homeland.